JuliaImages/ImageFeatures.jl/docs/src/tutorials/object_detection.md

 captures information which is useful for classification but is invariant to small changes in illumination and occlusions.
 HOG descriptor is a gradient-based representation which is invariant to local geometric and photometric changes (i.e. shape and illumination changes) and so is a good choice for our problem.
 In fact HOG descriptors are widely used for object detection.

-Run the the script get_data.bash provided [here](https://drive.google.com/open?id=0B9V0KF3ZHWtWR1dBR2VZUDctUGc) (Change the variables `path_to_tutorial` in preprocess.jl and path to julia executable in get_data.bash).
+Download the script to get the training data [here](https://drive.google.com/open?id=0B9V0KF3ZHWtWR1dBR2VZUDctUGc).
+Download tutorial.zip, decompress it and run get_data.bash.
+(Change the variable `path_to_tutorial` in preprocess.jl and path to julia executable in get_data.bash).
 This script will download the required datasets.
 We will start by loading the data and computing HOG features of all the images.

 ```julia
 using Images, ImageFeatures